Peterzerpaa/GC-Project/README.md

 You can expand the image recognition model and device database to support additional appliances.

 Author
-Developed by Diego as part of a project to promote environmental awareness and efficient energy use through technology.
+Developed by Peter as part of a project to promote environmental awareness and efficient energy use through technology.